Drawings on this page are from my online or live seminar

 Air Bound Monoflo Convector

 Monoflo systems work well as long as there are no air pockets in either the supply or return pipes to the convectors.
-This type of system requires the run-out pipes (piping between the main around the basement to the radiation) must always go uphill gradually from basement to convector.
-The convector element could be cast, copper, or steel pipe.
-The element should be installed so the element in the cabinet has a vent on the high side which would be the return side piping.
+This type of system requires the run-out pipes (piping between the main around the basement to the radiation) to always go uphill gradually from the cellar to the convector.
+The convector element could be cast from copper or steel pipe.
+The element should be installed so that the component of the cabinet has a vent on the high side, which would be the return side piping.
 This convector is correctly piped.
-I have encountered a problem after I drained a system for some type of service which was baffling at first.
-When the system was refilled all the radiators or convector's heated except maybe one or two even though they all heated prior to the service.
-This problem is usually due to homes settling through the years and the piping now has a high point.
+I encountered a problem after draining a system for service, which was initially baffling.
+When the system was refilled, all the radiators and convector heaters heated up, except for maybe one or two, even though they had all heated up before the service.
+This problem is usually due to homes settling over time, and the piping now has a high point.
 This means there is not a gradual uphill slope from the main piping to the radiation.
-The high point will trap air and when bleeding you get air than water.
-Since more bleeding only produces more water you believe the problem is not related to air, but in this situation, it is air related.
-Bleed all day if you want and you will not get the air out of the pipe with a high spot.
-The problem is the water will go up the pipe that is not air locked and you believe there is no air, so we want to blame something else.
-Having the pump mounted on the supply pumping away from the expansion tank and adding pressure to the system may help in getting this system to work overtime.
-I have seen it take two weeks and sometime not at all without manually solving the problem.
+The high point traps air, and when bleeding, you get air before water.
+Since more bleeding only produces more water, you believe the problem is not related to air, but in this situation, it is air-related.
+Bleed all day if you want, and you will not get the air out of the pipe with a high spot.
+The problem is that the water will go up the pipe that is not airlocked, and you believe there is no air, so we want to blame something else.
+Mounting the pump on the supply and pumping away from the expansion tank may help the system work over time by adding pressure.
+I have seen it take two weeks and sometimes not at all, without manually solving the problem.

-Monoflo System will not heat after drained for service.
+Monoflo System will not heat after being drained for service.

 Monoflo systems work well as long as there are no air pockets in either the supply or return pipes to the convectors.
-This type of system requires the run-out pipes (piping between the main around the basement to the radiation) must always go uphill gradually from basement to convector.
-The convector element could be cast, copper, or steel pipe.
-The element should be installed so the element in the cabinet has a vent on the high side which would be the return side piping.
+This type of system requires the run-out pipes (piping between the main around the basement to the radiation) to always go uphill gradually from the basement to the convector.
+The convector element could be made of cast copper or steel pipe.
+The element should be installed so that the element in the cabinet has a vent on the high side, which would be the return side piping.
 This convector is correctly piped.

-I had a problem after I drained a system for some type of service which was baffling at first.
-When the system was refilled all the radiators or convector's heated except one or two even though they all heated prior to the service.
-This problem is usually due to homes settling through the years and the piping now has a high point.
+I had a problem after I drained a system for some service, which was baffling at first.
+When the system was refilled, all radiators and convector heaters heated up, except for one or two, despite having heated up before the service.
+This problem is usually due to homes settling over time, and the piping now has a high point.
 This means there is not a gradual uphill slope from the main piping to the radiation.
-The high point will trap air and when bleeding you get air than water.
-Since more bleeding only produces more water you believe the problem is not related to air, but in this situation, it is air related.
-Bleed all day if you want and you will not get the air out of the pipe with a high spot.
+The high point traps air, and when bleeding, you get air before water.
+Since more bleeding only produces more water, you believe the problem is not related to air, but in this situation, it is air-related.
+Bleed all day if you want, and you will not get the air out of the pipe with a high spot.

 The problem is this

-Having the pump mounted on the supply pumping away from the expansion tank and adding pressure to the system may help in getting this system to work overtime.
-I have seen it take two weeks and sometime not at all without manually solving the problem.
+Having the pump mounted on the supply pumping away from the expansion tank and adding pressure to the system may help in getting this system to work over time.
+I have seen it take two weeks and sometimes not at all, without manually solving the problem.

 This is how the Water will flow when purged